Hpotato0/os-project-3-hello-scheduler-team-10/README.md

 * test code directory: `~/test/`

 ## 0. Running & Testing
 The kernel build, test code compilation & running procedure did not change from project0 README.
 Optionally, the Makefile located in `test/` can be used to simplify the compilation of test code, as demonstrated in the following example.
+As in project0, to actually run the tests one should mount `rootfs.img`, copy the necessary files, unmount, and boot QEMU.
+To access the files in `/root` when logged in as `owner`, one can use `su`, type `tizen` for password, copy(`cp`) the files from root into an accessible directory, and type `exit`.

 ```bash
 # usage: ./trial [self_weight] [loop_num]
 # set weight to [self_weight] and repeat naive division trial factorization [loop_num} times